TediCross/TediCross/README.md

 * `telegram`: Object authorizing and defining the Telegram bot's behavior
 	* `token`: The Telegram bot's token.
 It is needed for the bot to authenticate to the Telegram servers and be able to send and receive messages.
 If set to `"env"`, TediCross will read the token from the environment variable `TELEGRAM_BOT_TOKEN`
-	* `useFirstNameInsteadOfUsername`: **EXPERIMENTAL** If set to `false`, the messages sent to Discord will be tagged with the sender's username.
-If set to `true`, the messages sent to Discord will be tagged with the sender's first name (or nickname).
+	* `useFirstNameInsteadOfUsername`: If set to `true`, the messages sent to Discord will be tagged with the sender's first name + last name.
+If set to `false` - sender's username will be preferred, but if username is not set - first name + last name.
 Note that Discord users can't @-mention Telegram users by their first name.
 Defaults to `false`
 	* `colonAfterSenderName`: Whether or not to put a colon after the name of the sender in messages from Discord to Telegram.
 If true, the name is displayed `Name:`.
 If false, it is displayed `Name`.
 Defaults to false
 	* `skipOldMessages`: Whether or not to skip through all previous messages cached from the telegram-side and start processing new messages ONLY.
 Defaults to true.
 Note that there is no guarantee the old messages will arrive at Discord in order
 	* `sendEmojiWithStickers`: Whether or not to send the corresponding emoji when relaying stickers to Discord